 McCool went 0-3 in 18 Cardinals games with a 6.23 ERA.
 He also spent the majority of 1970 in Triple-A with the Tulsa team.
 He was traded to Boston Red Sox in October 1970.
 The Boston Red Sox traded McCool to the Kansas City Royals the following day.
 He split 1971’s season between Triple-A Portland, Omaha and the Boston Red Sox.
 He went 1-1 in 23 games with a 3.66 ERA.
 After the season, he retired and never returned to the majors.

-In my opinion, Billy McCool’s career was ruined by the Cincinnati Reds.
+I think the Cincinnati Reds ruined Billy McCool’s career.
 Relief pitchers had teams overuse them, including warming them up in the Bullpen and not using them.
 McCool was a young pitcher, and the way he was used played a significant role in why his career ended so quickly.